-When the RRa sensor is off the patient and is connected to the monitor, the sensor might pick up periodic ambient sounds and report a measurement.
+NOTE When the RRa sensor is off the patient and is connected to the monitor, the sensor might pick up periodic ambient sounds and report a measurement.

-If "Allow profile change" is enabled in Advanced settings, the device attempts to shift automatically to the Continuous Monitoring profile when you connect the sensor cable.
+NOTE If "Allow profile change" is enabled in Advanced settings, the device attempts to shift automatically to the Continuous Monitoring profile when you connect the sensor cable.

 - 3. Verify that the patient type is Adult. - 4.
 Verify that the alarms are set appropriately. - 5.
-Start monitoring SpO2 as described in this directions for use. - 6.
-Attach the RRa sensor to the patient according to the manufacturer's directions for use, observing all warnings and cautions.
+Start monitoring SpO2 as described in this instructions for use. - 6.
+Attach the RRa sensor to the patient according to the manufacturer's instructions for use, observing all warnings and cautions.

-Note The sensor is for single-patient use only.
+NOTE The sensor is for single-patient use only.
 You can reuse the sensor on the same patient if it is clean and dry, and the adhesive still adheres to the skin.
 Otherwise, use a new sensor.
 Do not reuse the sensor on another patient.

-Note Do not use disposable sensors on patients who have allergic reactions to the adhesive.
+NOTE Do not use disposable sensors on patients who have allergic reactions to the adhesive.

-appears in the RRa frame until an Note A process indicator

-RRa measurement is available for display.
+NOTE A process indicator appears in the RRa frame until an RRa measurement is available for display.